bhavanki/doppio/README.md

 * a control port for control commands: configuration property `controlPort`, default 31965

 Connections to the control port may only be made from the loopback address.
 If the `controlPort` configuration property is set to -1, then Doppio does not open a control port.

+### Temporary Certificate Caveat

+Doppio uses "internal proprietary API" code from the `sun.security` package to generate temporary server certificates.
+So, this feature might not work on JDKs besides the Oracle JDK and OpenJDK.

 ## Control Commands